CheRongtian/Hybrid_Blockchain_for_Retails/README.md

 administrator preview as pending; its Block and preview arrows appear after the assigned participant submits and passes verification.
 A restored route with the exact previous route fingerprint can use its matching publication again; a new route requires a new completed Snapshot before publication.
+Route state changes are pushed to the open pages through server-sent events, so a manual page refresh is unnecessary.

+Identifiers follow the stage occurrence within the active route: Logistics 1 uses `SHIP-0001` and `VEHICLE-0001`, Logistics 2 uses `SHIP-0002` and `VEHICLE-0002`; Warehouse 1 uses `STORAGE-0001` and `ZONE-0001`, Warehouse 2
+uses `STORAGE-0002` and `ZONE-0002`.

 Each supply-chain event creates one block with its own Merkle Tree: